Context

 Other environment variables (6)

 All environment variables required for the process to run properly can be defined here.
-When the process starts, these values can be customized by the user who wants to run the process.
+Just complete the name, the description and the DefaultValue.

 Resources (7)